varabyte/kobweb/README.md

 inline styles as it better maintains a separation of concerns.
 That is, the HTML should represent the content of your site, while the CSS controls the look and feel.

 However!
 We're not writing HTML / CSS by hand.
-We're using Compose for Web!
+We're using Compose HTML!
 So the distinctions discussed up until now are less important here.

 That said, there are times when you have to use stylesheets, because without them you can't define styles for advanced